Hello,

 What drove me to nutrition?

-Personalised nutrition is a necessity, not a luxury
+Personalised nutrition is a necessity,

 My background has always been in public health, but my interest in nutrition began when I encountered my own digestive health issues which required me to dial-in my nutrition for better outcome.
 For most part, I was left to figure it out on my own.
 When nutrition advise was given, the recommendations did not align with my preferences, making it challenging to stick to.